yebinnn7/cafe/Assets/Scripts/Localization/Localization/README.md

 **2. Read system's locale and apply to the game.**

 The `LocalizationManager` class is a singleton that manages the localization of the game.
 It sets game's locale based on the operating system's locale configuration.
 (When system's locale is not supported, it defaults to English.
-Refer to the `HexagonTile.Localization.Definitions.AvailableLocales` enum for supported locales.)
+Refer to the `Cafe.Localization.Definitions.AvailableLocales` enum for supported locales.)

 ## When building the game